 Tent Camping at Meaher

-A one time Registration Fee of $4.75 per visit, a 3.75% Resort Fee based on total camping fees and lodging taxes apply to all above rates.
+A one time Reservation Fee of $4.75 per visit, a 3.75% Resort Fee based on total camping fees and lodging taxes apply to all above rates.

 Deposits for camping reservations are nonrefundable.

 We want everyone to have a fun and relaxing time with us.
 Please respect all guests’ space and stuff.
-And let us know immediately if there are problems.
-Come by the office or call 251.626.5529…Office is open 7 days a week from 7am-3pm Sat-Tues and 7am-5pm Wed-Fri.
-(After hours 251.472.6226).
+And let us know immediately if there are problems by coming to the office or calling 251.626.5529…Our office is open 7 days a week from 7am-5pm.
+(After hours call 251.472.6226 until 8pm).

 Please help us by reading the following…